Quick Checklist for your eCommerce Checkout

 You can find a great article about abandoned cart email examples on the Moosend Blog - take a look.

 11. Live chat Support

 One thing you should totally avoid on your customers, is the sense of disorientation.
 Even though design, symbols and elements can help you a lot in guiding them, there will always be cornercases in which people don't follow the directions or understand the process.
 Also, there are always unanswered questions on the customer's mind, from logistic information, to security standards, you name it.

 For these situations, live chat is an optimal solution to include in your checkout pages.
 This small widget will allow your visitors to ask you questions during the checkout process, giving them the opportunity to get answers before abandoning the process.

 Also, it’s very common that during a chat the operator manages to upsell or suggest related items, creating value from the chat itself.

-Userlike is live chat software for websites, allowing companies to chat with their (potential) customers directly over the website.
+Userlike is live chat software for websites and messaging apps, allowing companies to chat with their (potential) customers directly over the website and apps like WhatsApp and more.
 Look here for more information.